How to Select Footwear Materials

 Depending on the import rules for your country, textiles are often a higher duty rate.
 Shoes made with 51% textile surface area are sometimes 20%.
 A textile shoe costing less then $12.50 USD will be 20% +.90 duty! (depending on the country of origin).
 However, there is a trick, by molding textile on the sole of the shoe you can avoid the high duty rates!
 Textiles will be reviewed in-depth in their own article.

-Whatever you call it, synthetic, synthetic leather, PU leather or just PU this material is another must have for modern sport shoes.
-This class of material offers the shoe designer a huge variety of colors, textures and features at a wide range of prices.
+Whatever you call it, synthetic, synthetic leather, PU leather, or just PU, this material is another must have for modern sport shoes.
+This class of material offers the shoe designer a huge variety of colors, textures, and features at a wide range of prices.
 It was once considered to be cheap junk not suitable for high quality shoes, times have changed!
 These man-made materials are often a composite made of two layers.
 A backing layer made of woven or non-woven polyester fibers combined with an external surface by “dry” lamination process or by liquid “wet” processes.
 The least expensive synthetics have a fibrous woven backing with PVC skin made by wet process.
-The surface may not be 100% smooth and the shoe will show wrinkles and creases.
+The surface on these may not be 100% smooth and the shoe will show wrinkles and creases.
 This material is the cheap stuff found on inexpensive shoes.